onecommons/unfurl/README.md

-# WARNING: Under heavy construction!
+## Unfurl

-## What is Unfurl?
+Unfurl is a tool that works with Git to record and deploy changes to your DevOps infrastructure.

-At its most ambitious, Unfurl aims to be a decentralized package manager for the Internet, enabling you to easily deploy and integrate live services.
+It tracks configuration changes, keeping a history of exactly how you did it and what the results are, so you can easily repair or recreate what you did later.

-More simply, it is a tool that works with Git to record and deploy changes to your DevOps infrastructure.
-Unfurl transforms a Git repo into a reproducible history of deployed services.
+Unfurl integrates with the deployment tools you are already using, like Ansible, Terraform and Helm, organizing their usage into shareable abstractions that ease migrations to new environments as well as share and reuse your work.

 ## Goals